-Mr. GERT FROBE (Actor): (as Goldfinger) The gold depository at Fort Knox, gentlemen.
+GERT FROBE: (as Goldfinger) The gold depository at Fort Knox, gentlemen.
 In its vaults are $15 billion.
 The entire gold supply of the United States.

 NORRIS: So Sean Connery sort of set for you a template for what a Bond should be?